seabeya/tech-stack/dsa/README.md

 - `Depth`: The depth of a node represents the number of edges from the root to that node.
 The root node has a depth of 0.
 - `Height`: Height refers to the longest path from the root to any leaf node, or the maximum depth among all nodes in the tree.
 - `Subtree`: A subtree is a tree structure that is part of a larger tree.
+- `Ancestor`: Any node along the path from a given node to the root.
+For example, a node’s parent, grandparent, and so on up to the root are all its ancestors.
+- `Descendant`: Any node that is located below a given node in the tree.
+A node’s children, grandchildren, and so on are all its descendants.

 <p align="center">
   <img src="./tree.png" height="auto" width="700">